 Can I increase how much YouTube pays me per view?

 You can't directly set what advertisers bid, but you can influence the outcome.
-The biggest levers: create content in higher-CPM niches (or sub-niches), target US/UK/Canadian audiences, make videos over 8 minutes to unlock mid-rolls, maintain strong retention so viewers see more ads, and keep your content advertiser-friendly to attract the full range of brand advertisers.
-Small improvements across all of these compound into meaningfully higher per-view pay.
+The biggest levers: lean into higher-CPM niches (or sub-niches), target US/UK/Canadian audiences, push videos past 8 minutes to unlock mid-rolls, hold retention so viewers see more ads, and keep your content advertiser-friendly so the full range of brands can compete for your inventory.
+None of these are dramatic on their own.
+Stacked together over a few months, they tend to move RPM by 30% or more.

 Beyond Ad Revenue: Other Ways YouTube Creators Earn